 When you start the Back in Time Glitch (BiT), a different version of Skyloft is loaded.
 Performing a BiTSave will load you in this alternate version of Skyloft as well.

-This version of Skyloft has some key differences from the regular Skyloft:
+This version of Skyloft is on layer 28 and has some key differences from the regular Skyloft:

 There are a number of bizarre things that can happen during BiT, many of which will crash the game.

 There are several useful glitches that employ Back in Time.
-The four major tricks have their own pages:
+The major BiT tricks have their own pages:

-Two smaller glitches in BiT that are nonetheless useful are below.
+Some other glitches in BiT that are nonetheless useful are also below.